Kenzi Allen, Theatre Teacher

 Suzy Messerole, Theatre Teacher

 Suzy is a freelance director that has been working in the Twin Cities for the past 15 years, as well as the co-Artistic Director of Exposed Brick Theatre.
 Her artistic passion is directing new work.
 At the History Theatre, she has directed the world premieres of Jeany Park’s 100 Men’s Wife, Kevin Kling’s A Tale of Twin Cities and Aamera Siddiqui’s American as Curry Pie, which she co-directed with Meena Natarajan.
 Other favorite projects include Stacey Parshall’s Shipside for Exposed Brick and Allison Moore’s Split for the University of MN/Guthrie Theatre BFA program.
 Suzy is a recipient of a Minnesota State Arts Board Artist Initiative grant, through which she wrote Venus Nefanda, and a Jerome Foundation Naked Stages Performing Arts fellowship, through which she co-created Draw Two Circles with frequent collaborator Aamera Siddiqui.
 She has performed at the 2006 Women Playwrights International Conference in Indonesia, the 2008 Asian American Theatre Conference Showcase in Minneapolis, and the 2009 WPI Conference in India.
-She is currently directing Four Destinies for Mu Performing Arts.
+She directed the 2011 production of Four Destinies for Mu Performing Arts.

 James O’Neill, Dance Accompanist

 James is a piano accompanist for SPCPA Ballet classes.
-He received his BS in Architecture from North Dakota State University and is an alumni of Macphail Center for Music.
-James has worked as a keyboardist for the Alison Scott Band, a bassist for the Brian Just Band and in various projects as singer, songwriter and producer.
+He received his BS in Architecture from North Dakota State University and is an alumni of MacPhail Center for Music.
+James has worked as a keyboardist for the Alison Scott Band, a bassist for the Brian Just Band, and in various projects as singer, songwriter, and producer.

 Lela Pierce, Dance Teacher